-Low Carb Houston is a scientific conference and dynamic community education event that will address the contribution of poor nutrition to chronic disease while focusing on research evidence and clinical experience supporting the efficacy of a low-carbohydrate, high-fat lifestyle to improve human health.
+Low Carb Houston is a scientific conference and dynamic community education event that addresses the contribution of poor nutrition to chronic disease while focusing on research evidence and clinical experience supporting the efficacy of a low-carbohydrate, high-fat lifestyle to improve human health.
 Community members, medical doctors, scientists, and public policy makers are welcome to attend the Low Carb Houston Conference.

 - Discussions on continued research and action related to diet and health